HURDOO/jytchat/README.md

 This was originally created for school online classes.
 It provides user attendance checking system, so that teachers can check students' attendance easily.
 Moreover, it can be also used to remove the anonymity.

 This is still in development!
-It cannot read any other names except Korean.
+The program is written in Korean.

 ## Features
 This app provides several helpful features for Youtube Live Chat at live streaming or premieres.